← Back to Recipes

 1. 1

 Prepare your fruit by peeling and coring the pineapple, then slicing it lengthwise into four equal wedges.
 Halve the mangoes and peaches, removing the pits.
 Pat all fruit pieces dry with paper towels to ensure better caramelization.
+This recipe yields 4 servings with approximately 1 cup grilled fruit per serving.

 2. 2